dustinpfister/videoground-samp-waveform/videos/1bit_mix16/README.md

 ### Test out other general ideas and features with 1bit sound.

-In a way the goal of this project was achieved right away with the first video, sense then additional test videos here now have to do with testing out certain ideas as they come up as I move forward with 1bit sound in general.
-It is then along a matter of time until I retire this project in favor of other more specific project folders, as well as content project folders.
+The core goal of this project was achieved right away with the first test video, sense then additional test videos have been made that have to do with testing out certain ideas as they come up as I move forward with 1bit sound in general.

 ## IDEAS FOR ADDITIONAL PROJECTS BASED ON WHAT I HAVE STARTED IN 1BIT_MIX16

 Once I have the general idea of what I want to do working okay here I can move on to starting some additional projects.
 There is working out more when it comes to waveform functions, other forms of mixing such as merging down the 1bit tracks.
-If I have a dectent set of tools there is also starting to just make a few project folders where the focus is just content.
+If I have a decent set of tools there is also starting to just make a few project folders where the focus is just content.

 ### Merge down project